-For the magnitude of events under consideration in the study, the pipe drainage system capacity is expected to be well exceeded with the major proportion of flow conveyed in overland flow paths.
+For the magnitude of events under consideration in the study, the majority of the local pipe drainage system capacity is expected to be well exceeded with the major proportion of flow conveyed in overland flow paths.
 Therefore any limitations in the available data or model representation of the drainage system may not have a significant effect on flooded area for the major flood events considered.